SHTFDad may collect a share of sales or other compensation from the links on this page.

 Make sure to have the right enclosures for them.
-Always keep them in a safe distance especially from your kids and pets or other sort of predator attacks in order to create a calm and safe environment which could help them feel more relaxed as they lay eggs.
+Always keep them at a safe distance especially from your kids and pets or other sorts of predator attacks.
+This will create a calm and safe environment which could help them feel more relaxed as they lay eggs.

 Another important factor that you need to consider for better egg production is the quality layer feed that you can grow on your own which can help your laying hens get the right nutrition they deserve.

-Young chickens basically need chick starter, but this would only last until they are 6 to 8 weeks old.
-Also feed them a good proportion of grower feed, fresh grass and vegetable scraps during their laying age.
+Young chickens basically need a chick starter, but this would only last until they are 6 to 8 weeks old.
+Also feed them a good proportion of grower feed, fresh grass, and vegetable scraps during their laying age.

-Do not give your laying hens too many treats that could build a thick layer of fatty tissue on their body, as it can also affect their egg production, and this could also pose some health risks before their prime age for production.
+Do not give your laying hens too many treats that could build a thick layer of fatty tissue on their body, as it can also affect their egg production.
+Likewise, this could pose some health risks before their prime age for production.

 Most breeds of chickens lay eggs during seasons when the daylight hours are long and this is usually spring and summer.